Wireless Access Points (AP) may seem dated since most routers have built-in wireless, but an AP can be useful in many WiFi scenarios.

 - Dodocool N300

-WiFi-6 was released in 2020 and is a big improvement over older wireless standards both-in speed and security.
+WiFi-6, also called 802.11ax, is a big improvement over older wireless standards both-in speed and security.

 Keep in mind many devices do not have built in WiFi-6 and will default to an older standard.